jasmine/jasmine.github.io/_tutorials/upgrading_to_Jasmine_4.0.md

 ways and then use its [pp method]({{ site.github.url }}/api/edge/MatchersUtil.html#pp).

 * The `pp` method of [the first parameter to a matcher factory]({{ site.github.url}}/tutorials/custom_matcher)
+* The first parameter to an object's (particularly an asymmetric equality tester's) `jasmineToString` method.

 <h4>Note to library authors</h4>

-`matchersUtil` is provided to matcher factories in all versions since 2.0, and to asymmetric equality testers in all versions since 2.6. `matchersUtil#pp` was introduced in 3.6.
-If you need to pretty-print in a way that's compatible with Jasmine versions older than 3.6, you can check for a `pp` method on the `matchersUtil` instance and then fall back to `jasmine.pp` if it isn't there.
+`matchersUtil` is provided to matcher factories in all versions since 2.0, and to asymmetric equality testers in all versions since 2.6. `matchersUtil#pp` was introduced in 3.6, which is also the first version that passed a pretty-printer to `jasmineToString`.
+If you need to pretty-print in a way that's compatible with Jasmine versions older than 3.6, you can check for a `pp` method on the `matchersUtil` instance or a parameter passed to `jasmineToString` and then fall back to `jasmine.pp` if it isn't there.

 <h3>Deprecations related to mixing two forms of async</h3>